-- Is there good mobile and/or Wi-Fi connectivity available so that silent auction software and mobile bidding can be used?
+- Does the venue have good mobile and/or Wi-Fi connectivity for using silent auction software and mobile bidding?

-Tip: Whether you are doing a school fundraiser or not, check with your nearest school and see what spaces they have available.
+Tip: Ask your nearby school about available spaces, whether you’re fundraising for school or not.
 Depending on the event, they will often rent or even donate the space.

 Here you have some advice on how to choose your auction venue:

-- Check if the room is large enough for your guest to circulate freely, especially around auction items.
+- Check if the room is large enough for your guests to circulate freely, especially around auction items.

-- Ensure that their facility rules won’t interfere with your event plans, such as mandatory end times, noise limits, alcohol restrictions, etc.
+- Double check facility rules such as mandatory end times, noise limits, alcohol restrictions, etc.

 - Music from a live band